 Now that your chat service is a busy hive of activity.
 You'll want to monitor it.

 Whoa!
 Hold up.
-Admin site or webclient?
+Admin dashboard or webclient?
 What gives?

-We think that being able to monitor chat activity is so important to your chat service that we've made it available in both the admin dashboard and the webclient.
+We think that being able to monitor chats is so important to your chat service that we've made it available in both the admin dashboard and the webclient.

 Pro tip!
 LibraryH3lp supports permissions.
 Each user who logs in can only see chats on queues to which they are assigned as operators unless the user has special administrative privileges.

 The first thing you'll probably notice is a table with lots of columns - guest, protocol, queue, etc. Collectively, we call this information chat metadata.
 More simply put, chat details.
 By default, you see today's chats.